“I’m so thankful to be a part of the growth of the arts in Santa Cruz County.”

 - A will or living trust with a specific amount of money or a percentage of your total estate.
-This type of gift allows you the flexibility to change your mind at anytime and your estate will benefit from a federal estate tax charitable deduction for the amount of the gift.
+A gift that gives you flexibility and your estate will benefit from a federal estate tax charitable deduction.

-- A payable on death (POD) account or certificate of deposit names one or more persons or charities as the beneficiary of all funds once you, the account owner, pass away.
-The beneficiary you name has no rights to the funds until after your lifetime.
-Until that time, you remain in control and are free to use the money in the bank account, change the beneficiary or close the account.
+- A payable on death (POD) account or certificate of deposit.
+This names people or charities as the beneficiary of all funds at the time of your death.
+During your lifetime, you remain in control and are free to use the money in the bank account, change the beneficiary or close the account.

 - Real Estate.
-When you give appreciated property you receive a federal income tax charitable deduction equal to the property’s full fair market value, avoid paying capital gains tax and selling the real estate.
-You can deed the property directly to the Arts Council Santa Cruz County.
+When you give appreciated property you receive a federal income tax charitable deduction equal to the property’s full fair market value, and avoid paying capital gains tax and having to sell the property.
+You can deed the property directly to Arts Council Santa Cruz County.

-- Life Insurance, IRA accounts and Gifts of Stock can also be designated to have Arts Council Santa Cruz County as the beneficiary.
+- Life Insurance, IRA accounts and Gifts of Stock.
+Designate Arts Council Santa Cruz County as a beneficiary.

 I give to Arts Council Santa Cruz County (EIN 94-2600140), a California not-for-profit corporation located in Santa Cruz, __________________________ [ __ percent of my estate, or of the residue of my estate; the sum of $ _________ dollars; the following described property; the proceeds of the sale of described property; etc.] to be used in such manner as its Board of Directors may direct.
 [Or, if you have a specific purpose in mind, please contact us at 831.475.9600 to ensure that we can fulfill your wishes.]